DLR-RM/rafcon-task-planner-plugin/pages/tutorials/restaurant_tutorial.md

 **State pools:** This should contain the folder, where you saved the prepared states in.
 **Type file:** Enter the location of your rtpp-typehierarchy.json file here.
 **Planner:** Choose the Fast Downward Planning System (you installed it at the beginning of this tutorial).
-**Planner script location:** Leave it at it is (its not considered as long as you don't choose "Other..." in the Planner field.).
-If you want to use your own planner with the Plugin, you can enter the location of your integration script here.
+**Planner script location:** Leave it at it is (it's not considered as long as you don't choose "Other..." in the Planner field.).
+If you want to use your own planner with the plugin, you can enter the location of your integration script here.
 **planner argv:** Leave it empty.
 If you want to pass arguments directly to the planner, you can enter them here.
 **Facts file:** Enter the location of your facts.pddl file.
-**Generate State machine Into:** Select independent State machine.
+**Generate State machine Into:** Select independent state machine.
 If you select "selected state", the state machine would be generated into the current selected state.
 **State machine name:** Let's call it restaurant_state_machine.
 **Save state machine in:** Enter the location, where the plugin should save the state machine it will generate.
-**Generated files:** The Plugin will create additional files, like a domain, or the plan to solve the problem.
+**Generated files:** The plugin will create additional files, like a domain, or the plan to solve the problem.
 If you want to keep them, check this button.
 **Save files in:** Specifies the location, where to save generated files.
 **Runtime Data:** Leave it empty.
 **Include:** As long as Runtime Data is empty, this buttons are not considered, so we don't need to change something here.